Jonas-Zhang97/TUM-Panda-HOI-assistive-Robot/readme.md

 As previously instructed, access the file labeled `TUM-Panda-HOI-assistive-Robot/motion/motion_common/config/path_settings.yaml`.
 In this location, tailor the paths to match your implementation's requirements.

+Subsequently, open `TUM-Panda-HOI-assistive-Robot/common/launch/camera_pose.launch`, adjust the launch file of tf-transformation-broadcaster to the one you created during camera calibration, this guarantees that the camera pose is correctly configured and that robot can move correctly.
+In the same file, also modify the launch file for camera to meet your implementation.

 Finally, build the workspace:

 ```bash